VividCortex/go-database-sql-tutorial/modifying.md

 	_, err := db.Query("DELETE FROM users") // BAD

-The answer is no. They do **not** do the same thing, and **you should never use `Query()` like this.** The `Query()` will return a `sql.Rows`, which will not be released until it's garbage collected, which can be a long time.
-During that time, it will continue to hold open the underlying connection, and this anti-pattern is therefore a good way to run out of resources (too many connections, for example).
+The answer is no. They do **not** do the same thing, and **you should never use `Query()` like this.** The `Query()` will return a `sql.Rows`, which reserves a database connection until the `sql.Rows` is closed.
+Since there might be unread data (e.g. more data rows), the connection can not be used.
+In the example above, the connection will *never* be released again.
+The garbage collector will eventually close the underlying `net.Conn` for you, but this might thake a long time.
+Moreover the database/sql package keeps tracking the connection in its pool, hoping that you release it at some point, so that the connection can be used again.
+This anti-pattern is therefore a good way to run out of resources (too many connections, for example).

 Working with Transactions